Skip to main content

 About Universal Truckload Services

-Universal Truckload Services (UTS) is a Warren, Michigan-based asset-light freight broker and carrier network founded in 1994 and publicly traded on NASDAQ (UTL).
-With approximately $120 million in estimated gross brokerage revenue, UTS has built its reputation as a flatbed and specialized freight specialist with roots in the industrial Midwest — the natural home base for automotive, steel, and heavy manufacturing freight that requires open-deck or permitted equipment.
-The asset-light model means UTS coordinates with a network of owner-operators and carriers rather than running its own fleet, giving shippers flexibility without the overhead of an asset-based carrier.
+UACL Logistics LLC (DBA Universal) is a Warren, MI-based freight broker founded in 1994, operating as the brokerage entity within Universal Logistics Holdings, Inc. (NASDAQ: ULH) — the publicly traded asset-light 3PL conglomerate.
+The historical Universal Truckload Services Inc. legal name has been retired in favor of UACL Logistics LLC, which holds active FMCSA broker + carrier authority (MC-59583 / DOT 41208).
+With approximately $120 million in estimated gross brokerage revenue, the company has built its reputation as a flatbed and specialized freight specialist with roots in the industrial Midwest — the natural home base for automotive, steel, and heavy manufacturing freight that requires open-deck or permitted equipment.
+The asset-light model means UACL coordinates with a network of owner-operators and carriers rather than running its own fleet, giving shippers flexibility without the overhead of an asset-based carrier.

-UTS's primary mode strength is flatbed and heavy/specialized truckload, with dry van as a secondary capability.
-The company's Michigan headquarters places it in the center of North American automotive manufacturing, making it a logical choice for Tier 1 and Tier 2 automotive suppliers, steel processors, and industrial equipment manufacturers who regularly move oversized or awkward freight.
+UACL's primary mode strength is flatbed and heavy/specialized truckload, with dry van as a secondary capability.
+The Warren, Michigan headquarters places the company in the center of North American automotive manufacturing, making it a logical choice for Tier 1 and Tier 2 automotive suppliers, steel processors, and industrial equipment manufacturers who regularly move oversized or awkward freight.
 National coverage extends across all 48 contiguous states, with strongest carrier density in the Great Lakes, Midwest, and Southeast corridors where manufacturing freight concentrates.

-For shippers evaluating UTS, the strongest case is for flatbed, step-deck, and specialized open-deck freight — particularly from manufacturing, automotive, construction, or energy industries where standard van equipment simply doesn't work.
-The public company status (NASDAQ: UTL) provides financial transparency that some procurement teams value when qualifying freight broker partners.
+For shippers evaluating UACL Logistics (Universal), the strongest case is for flatbed, step-deck, and specialized open-deck freight — particularly from manufacturing, automotive, construction, or energy industries where standard van equipment simply doesn't work.
+The publicly traded parent (NASDAQ: ULH) provides financial transparency that some procurement teams value when qualifying freight broker partners.
 Shippers with primarily reefer, LTL, or intermodal needs will find better-fit alternatives elsewhere.

 Listing assembled from public records (FMCSA Li-Public, Transport Topics, company website).
 Are you Universal Truckload Services?
 Claim this profile →